ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 Using the same message format for Evidence, Endorsements, and (later) Attestation Results received from the later Verifier, can provide a code size savings due to having only a single parser in this limited case.

+Similarly, an embedded constrained Verifier can choose to not support conditionally endorsed values, in order to avoid complexity introduced by such.

 # IANA Considerations